Assessment and Accountability

 B.S., West Texas A & M University, 1992 M.S., Emporia State University, 2004 Ed.S., Fort Hays State University, 2012 Ed.D., Liberty University, 2016

 I have served as the Assessment and Accountability Coordinator in the Lewis-Palmer School District since 2017.

 I have taught secondary math at the middle school and high school levels with four of those years being at Lewis-Palmer Middle School.
-I have also worked in assessment roles at the district level for six years.
+I have also worked in assessment roles at the district level for eight years.
 I enjoy serving our Lewis-Palmer students, staff, and stakeholders and look forward to a great school year!